Office of Personnel Management:

 Recommendation for Executive Action

-Comments: According to OPM it has established a process for verifying and correcting political conversions data received from agencies and says it does so quarterly.
-On October 11 and October 24, 2017, OPM provided GAO with copies of letters sent to agencies that detailed the receiving agency's request(s)to appoint current or recent political appointees to proposed permanent civil service positions.
-OPM's letters ask agencies to review the enclosed information to ensure it captures all agency requests and appointments of political appointees to career positions during the time period.
-The letter further requests agencies to provide OPM with a statement of verification and concurrence or to submit corrections or additional information on hires not captured in OPM's data.
+Comments: In response to our recommendation, OPM established a process to provide agencies the opportunity to verify the accuracy and correct, as appropriate, OPM's political conversion data prior to OPM submitting required reports to Congress.
+Beginning in fiscal year 2017, OPM sent letters to agencies detailing agency's request(s) made to OPM to appoint current or recent political appointees to proposed permanent civil service positions.
+OPM's letters asked agencies to review OPM's data to ensure it captured all agency requests and appointments of political appointees to career positions during the specified time period.
+The letters also asked agencies to provide OPM with a statement of verification and concurrence or to submit corrections or additional information on hires not captured in OPM's data.
 Taking such steps will enable OPM to identify potential conversions - including those completed without its prior approval - in a more timely manner, and complete the post-appointment reviews necessary to determine whether agencies followed merit system principles when making such conversions.

 Recommendation: To help ensure that OPM fulfills its oversight responsibilities related to adherence to merit system principles in hiring and to help improve agencies' compliance with OPM's stated policy on conversions, the Acting Director of OPM should establish a process for agencies to verify and correct, in a timely manner, political conversion data for use in required reports to Congress on conversion requests, and to identify those conversions not receiving OPM's prior approval.